Doxuno

 Non-Exclusivity.
 The indemnification provided herein shall not be exclusive of any other rights to which those seeking indemnification may be entitled under any agreement, vote of shareholders or disinterested directors, or otherwise.

 Conflict of Interest.
 Any director or officer who has a financial interest in any matter before the Board shall disclose such interest and shall refrain from voting on the matter.
-The remaining disinterested directors shall determine whether the transaction is fair and in the best interests of the Corporation, consistent with DGCL §144 and Model Business Corporation Act §§8.60-8.63 (director conflict-of-interest transactions).
+The remaining disinterested directors shall determine whether the transaction is fair and in the best interests of the Corporation, consistent with 8 Del.
+C. §144.
 All conflict of interest disclosures shall be recorded in the minutes.

 Emergency Bylaws.
-In the event of an emergency as defined by applicable state law, the Board of Directors may adopt emergency bylaws (as authorized by DGCL §110 and Model Business Corporation Act §2.07) that may modify or suspend any provision of these Bylaws to the extent necessary to manage the Corporation's affairs during the emergency.
+In the event of an emergency as defined by applicable state law, the Board of Directors may adopt emergency bylaws (as authorized by 8 Del.
+C. §110) that may modify or suspend any provision of these Bylaws to the extent necessary to manage the Corporation's affairs during the emergency.
 Emergency bylaws shall cease to be effective when the emergency ends.

 Electronic Meetings.
-Meetings of the shareholders and the Board of Directors may be held by means of remote communication (including conference telephone, video conference, or other communications equipment) by which all persons participating in the meeting can hear each other, as permitted by DGCL §§211(a)(2) and 141(i), and Model Business Corporation Act §§7.09 and 8.20.
+Meetings of the shareholders and the Board of Directors may be held by means of remote communication (including conference telephone, video conference, or other communications equipment) by which all persons participating in the meeting can hear each other, as permitted by 8 Del.
+C. §§141(i), 211(a)(2).
 Participation in a meeting by such means shall constitute presence in person at the meeting.

 Action by Written Consent.
-Any action required or permitted to be taken at a meeting of the shareholders or the Board of Directors may be taken without a meeting if a written consent, setting forth the action to be taken, is signed by the requisite number of shareholders or directors entitled to vote on the matter (per DGCL §228 for shareholders, which permits action by the holders of shares having the minimum votes necessary to authorize the action at a meeting unless the Articles provide otherwise, and DGCL §141(f) for directors, which generally requires unanimous written consent).
+Any action required or permitted to be taken at a meeting of the shareholders or the Board of Directors may be taken without a meeting if a written consent, setting forth the action to be taken, is signed by the holders of shares having the minimum votes necessary to authorize the action at a meeting (default majority rule under 8 Del.
+C. §228) unless the Articles provide otherwise; directors must act by unanimous written consent under 8 Del.
+C. §141(f).
 Such written consent shall have the same force and effect as a vote taken at a duly called and held meeting.

 Fiscal Year.
 The fiscal year of the Corporation shall end on December 31 of each year.